millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 This will store the value of ``x`` in ``temporary_variable`` before reassigning ``x``.
 So our original ``x`` value is saved!

-   Pratice: Enter the following commands into a cell.
+   Practice: Enter the following commands into a cell.
 What do you expect the output will be?
 Now, execute the cell and check your answers.

    >>> b=5
    >>> print(b)